Ethan Allen (armsmaker): Percussion revolvers

 The Navy model is a six-shot, .36 caliber percussion weapon with a standard 5-, 6-, or 7 1/2-inch barrel.
-There is an early and late production variant recognized by collectors.
-The detailed design of variations would seem to indicate that the Navy followed the Army by some margin of time.
+Collectors recognize an early and a late production variant.
+The detailed design of variations suggests that the Navy followed the Army by some margin of time.
 The finish would be blued, with standard wood grips.
 Production likely continued until the end of Allen's life.
 Approximately 500 are thought to have been made.
-Only a few examples are known which have been converted to cartridges.
+Only a few examples are known that have been converted to cartridges.